Spectra of infinite graphs via freeness with amalgamation: Motivation and related work

-The reasons for studying the spectrum of operators on universal covers has varied from author to author.
+The reasons for studying the spectrum of operators on universal covers have varied from author to author.
 Our main motivation is that, as shown in \cite{bordenave2019eigenvalues}, the spectra of these infinite objects govern the behaviour of large random lifts of finite graphs, and on the other hand, random lifts have been instrumental for obtaining groundbreaking results on the existence of optimal (\emph{Ramanujan}) expanders \cite{marcus2013interlacing, hall2018ramanujan}.
 We refer the reader to Section \ref{subsecrandlifts} for a definition and discussion of random lifts.

 That said, the complexity and variety of features that one can observe when looking at the spectrum of different universal covers is appealing in its own right, and it is the source of many interesting spectral problems.
-To give the reader some intuition on the behaviour of the density of states of these Jacobi matrices below we include some simulations and observations.
+To exemplify this, below we include some simulations and observations.

 \begin{observation} For simplicity let us consider only the adjacency operator (so $b_v = 0$ and $a_e = 1$ for all vertices $v$ and edges $e$.)
 Table \ref{table1} shows that even if the base graphs are similar in some sense, the spectra of their universal cover may be quite different.
 In particular, we make the following remarks: \begin{enumerate}[i)] \item (Topological equivalence) $\mathcal{G}_1$ and $\mathcal{G}_2$ are homeomorphic and, in particular, they have the same fundamental group.
 Yet the spectra of the universal covers differ. \item (Eigenvalues of base graph) The graphs $\mathcal{G}_3$ and $\mathcal{G}_4$ are \emph{cospectral} (i.e. their non-weighted adjacency matrices have the same multiset of eigenvalues); however, the spectra of their universal covers possess very different features. \item (Perturbations) $\mathcal{G}_3$ is obtained by adding a leaf to $\mathcal{G}_2$.
 In this case a gap in the spectrum around zero is created.
 From experiments, it seems adding leaves or edges can often cause major changes in the spectrum. \item (Degrees) Graphs $\mathcal{G}_5$ and $\mathcal{G}_6$ have the same degree sequence. \end{enumerate} \end{observation}